all4innov/pyOCNI/README.rst

 ::

-  Copyright (C) 2011 Houssem Medhioub - Institut Telecom
+  Copyright (C) 2011 Houssem Medhioub - Institut Mines-Telecom

   This library is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as